 Why Systems Medicine?

-We are in the midst of “BIG-DATA” era of biology.
-It all started in the 50’s with the discovery of the double stranded structure of DNA by Watson and Crick followed by the sequencing of the Human genome in 2003.
-With the sequencing of the human genome and availability of high power computational methods and various high through-put technologies, biomedical sciences and medicine is undergoing a revolutionary change.
+We are amid the “Big Data” era of biology.
+It all started in the ’50s with the discovery of the double-stranded structure of DNA by Watson and Crick, followed by the sequencing of the human genome in 2003.
+With the sequencing of the human genome and availability of high-power computational methods and various high-throughput technologies, biomedical sciences and medicine are undergoing a revolutionary change.
 The new field of systems medicine is the application of systems biology approaches and tools to biomedical problems.
-In medicine, complex computational tools will become essential for deriving personalized assessments of disease risk and management including individualized diagnosis, prognosis, and treatment options.

 In medicine and today’s fast-paced health care delivery environments, complex computational tools will become essential for deriving personalized assessments of disease risk and management, including individualized diagnosis, prognosis and treatment options.
 As a leader in medical science and clinician education, Georgetown University Medical Center has developed graduate and medical curricula and is expanding research in this cutting-edge area.
 We have developed new and innovative courses geared toward training the next generation of biomedical scientists, physicians and health care providers.
 A dual degree program, M.D./M.S. in Systems Medicine, launched successfully in Fall 2011.
 In Fall 2016, building on the success of the dual degree program, we launched the first-of-its-kind freestanding M.S. in Systems Medicine.